![]() |

 After a check to make sure that everyone is properly equipped with water and decent footwear, off we go.
 Within just a couple of minutes, however, Ranger Karen stops for one of several mini-lectures.
 She displays a chart of rock strata and relates it to the dinosaur era, then points to some dark-colored matter beside the trail and asks whether anyone knows what is is.
 After giving the others time to respond, I identify it as cryptobiotic soil (cryptobiotic crust would have been more accurate).

 Soon we actually enter the Fiery Furnace.
-Within a short distance we are treated to the first special attraction.
+Within a short distance is the first special attraction.

 Walk Through Bridge